-The institution recently opened a 5,000-square-foot theatre on Sept.
-28, 2017; a 90,000-square-foot sport and wellness complex in February 2016; and a 50,000-square-foot science center in August 2013.
-All these projects have been fully funded by donor support.
-Novak credits a dedicated team with a clear and bold vision for spearheading the momentum the university is now experiencing.
+The institution will break ground on a donor-funded School of Business Innovation and Leadership and recently opened a new residence hall in 2018; an alumni welcome center and performing arts space in August 2017; a 90,000-square-foot sport and wellness complex in February 2016; and a 50,000-square-foot science center in August 2013.
+Novak credits a dedicated team with a clear and bold vision and a committed group of alumni and friends for spearheading the momentum the university is now experiencing.

 Partnerships with business and industry to strengthen academic offerings and enhance the student experience have been critical to the institution’s growth.
+The university is invested in revitalizing communities and equipping rural America with an educated workforce.
 Novak’s expansion of partnership programs across the state and region has connected the institution to the industries and businesses most important to the state’s economic health.

 The university’s curriculum now includes required coursework in innovation, creativity and problem solving, as well as a four-year program designed to prepare students for the life skills critical to post-college success.

 DWU serves a significant portion of low-income, first-generation college students, and Novak serves on several state and national boards advocating for their success.
 She serves as the president of the South Dakota Foundation of Private Colleges, is the presidential representative to the NAIA council of presidents from the Great Plains Athletic Conference, and serves on the national board for United Methodist Higher Education.

 Regionally, she is active in economic development work serving on a variety of boards.
 Novak is a frequent writer and speaker, regionally and nationally, on innovation in higher education as well as women in leadership.
 She routinely mentors young female leaders working in multiple roles, and she coaches them in establishing new patterns of work that enhance wellbeing.